 Although we do not have a formal policy with respect to the grant of equity awards to our executive officers, we believe that equity awards can provide our executives with a link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
-During Fiscal Year 2022, we granted Mr. Mazzara (i) an option to acquire 500,000 shares of our common stock and (ii) 61,947 restricted stock units, which generally vest over a period of four (4) years, subject to Mr. Mazzara's continued service with us on each applicable vesting date.
-For additional description of the awards granted to our named executive officers, please see "-Outstanding Equity Awards at 2022 Fiscal Year-End" below.
+During Fiscal Year 2023, we granted Messrs.
+Mazzara and Tate 44,248 and 61,455 restricted stock units, respectively, which generally vest over a period of four years, subject to Messrs.
+Mazzara's and Tate's continued service with us on each applicable vesting date.
+For additional description of the awards granted to our named executive officers, please see "-Outstanding Equity Awards at 2023 Fiscal Year-End" below.